ZaidJabri/To-Do-List-Application/README.md

 4- Implement the Index View, where I created the necessary logic to store tasks in a List without persisting the data.

 # Optional Enhancements:
-I added functionality to persist the data in Local Storage, along with basic validation.
+I added functionality to persist the data in Local Storage, along with basic validation and styling.
 # Note
 In the Index View, you will find only the logic for persisting the data.